Toronto Beaches Boardwalk: A Hidden Gem in the City

 The Beaches boardwalk stretches 3 km along Lake Ontario from Ashbridges’ Bay to the R.C.
 Harris Water Filtration Plant.
 This wooden boardwalk is open year-round, and leashed dogs are always welcome!

 It is ideal for friends, families, couples, and individuals looking for a stroll along the waterfront in this beautiful area of the city.
+Come and enjoy a walk, a day on the beach, or a visit to Queen Street and a meal on one of the Beaches awesome patio restaurants.

 Overall, the walk along the boardwalk is flat and not too strenuous.
 You can choose to walk the entire length of the boardwalk or just stroll along a small section.
 Walking the entire length of the boardwalk in one direction takes approximately an hour.